relihimas/BEES-Data-Engineering-Breweries-Case-Rachid/README.md

 If you have any issue or doubt during the installation, consult the original documentation: [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).

-# Airflow Orchestration | Spark / PySpark | Postgres SQL
+## Airflow Orchestration | Spark / PySpark | Postgres SQL

 Those three features will be made available through Docker Compose and Dockerfile files.

+## Installation

+Please, follow those steps for running this app: